kachick/ruby-ulid/CONTRIBUTING.md

 ## Rubocop

 Using rubocop as a formatter.
-So recommend to execute it with servermode before editting code to reduce time.
+So recommend to execute it with servermode before editing code to reduce time.

 ```console
 $ bundle exec rubocop --start-server